Boma, Flavors of Africa Breakfast Review

 This combination was excellent!

-There was an avocado, grapefruit, and papaya salad in the same area.
+An avocado, grapefruit, and papaya salad was in the same area.

-Now there is one large section with eggs instead.
-Eggs come prepared two ways on the buffet, scrambled plain and whatever the “scrambled eggs of the day” are.
+The buffet offers eggs prepared two ways: scrambled plain and whatever the “scrambled eggs of the day” are.

-Instead of having a make-your-own omelet station, several different preparations are made.
+Instead of having a make-your-own omelet station, several different preparations are pre-made.
 Guests can choose which one they prefer.

 Children and adults alike will appreciate that Mickey-shaped waffles remain plentiful.

-In addition, there were plain pancakes and blueberry pancakes.
-The blueberry pancakes appeared as though the berries were dropped in the batter in the shape of a hidden Mickey.
+Plain and blueberry pancakes were available.
+The blueberry pancakes looked like berries were dropped into the batter in the shape of a hidden Mickey.

 One of the nice things about breakfast at Boma is that beverages are included in the price.
-A cast member will bring you water upon arrival and then ask you what you care to drink.
+Upon arrival, a cast member will bring you water and then ask what you want to drink.

 List of Items on Boma’s Breakfast Buffet